Introduction

 Add GitHub Actions Deployment

-Once the blog looks right locally, set GitHub Pages to deploy from Actions.
+Once the blog looks right locally, set GitHub Pages to deploy from GitHub Actions.

 In your repo: